diagrid-labs/dapr-zero-trust/README.md

 ## Prerequisites

-For this demo you need a Diagrid Conductor account.
+1. For this demo you need a Diagrid Conductor account.
 Sign up for a free account at [diagrid.io/conductor](https://www.diagrid.io/conductor).
+2. To run a kind cluster locally you need [Docker Desktop]() and [kind](https://kind.sigs.k8s.io/).

+The demo comes with a front-end to place orders manually and see their progress.
+However, orders can also be placed direcly to the back-end with a REST client, such as the [VS Code REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+To execute multiple order requests [Ddosify](https://github.com/ddosify/ddosify) can be used.

+> The easiest way to run the demo is to use the devcontainer and open it in VSCode (requires Docker Desktop) or in a GitHub Codespace.
+The devcontainer has the following preinstalled:
+>  - kind & helm
+>  - Ddosify
+>  - VSCode REST client extension
+>  - CodeTour extension

 ## Installation